luisdiogo2071317/azure-docs.pt-pt/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

             Else { Write-Host "The deployment location was found in the network config file." -ForegroundColor Green}}

     If ($FatalError) {
-        Write-Host "A fatal error has occured, please see the above messages for more information." -ForegroundColor Red Return}
+        Write-Host "A fatal error has occurred, please see the above messages for more information." -ForegroundColor Red Return}
     Else { Write-Host "Validation passed, now building the environment." -ForegroundColor Green}